 The radio emission from a distant galaxy consists of thermal and synchrotron contributions.
-The thermal emission is bremsstrahlung radiation from H{ II} regions while the non-thermal synchrotron emission is generated by supernova remnants (SNRs), diffuse cosmic ray electrons (CREs) spread over the disk and halo \citep{Biermann:1976,Condon:1992}, relativistic plasma in jets and jet fed lobes\citep{Young:1976,Blandford:1979}.
-The bright radio galaxies, relevant to flux limits in this work, are hosts of AGNs and their radio emission is predominantly synchrotron radiation from jets of relativistic plasma and jet fed lobes.
+The thermal emission is bremsstrahlung radiation from H{ II} regions while the non-thermal synchrotron emission is generated by supernova remnants (SNRs), diffuse cosmic ray electrons (CREs) spread over the disk and halo \citep{Biermann:1976,Condon:1992}, relativistic plasma in jets and jet fed lobes \citep{Young:1976,Blandford:1979}.
+The bright radio galaxies, relevant to flux density limits in this work, are hosts of AGNs and their radio emission is predominantly synchrotron radiation from jets of relativistic plasma and jet fed lobes\footnote{ and the inverse-Compton scattering of the radio synchrotron emission within the lobes}.
 These emission components are characterized by different spectral indices and, therefore, the total spectral index depends on their relative contributions.
-The thermal emission is almost flat ($\propto \nu^{-\alpha}$) with spectral index $\alpha_{\rm_{th}}\approx 0.1$\citep{Condon:1992}, whereas, the radio jets exhibit a spectral index $\alpha_{\rm _{jet}} =0.5-0.9$ \citep{Bridle:1984} and the radio emission from lobes can be flat to very steep depending on energy injection and losses \citep{Kellermann:1966}.
+The thermal emission is almost flat ($\propto \nu^{-\alpha}$) with spectral index $\alpha_{\rm_{th}}\approx 0.1$\citep{Condon:1992}, whereas, the radio jets exhibit a spectral index $\alpha_{\rm _{jet}} =0.5-0.7$ \citep{Bridle:1984, Laing:2013} and the radio emission from lobes can be flat to very steep depending on energy injection and losses \citep{Kellermann:1966}.

-We compile a unique source catalog from TIFR GMRT Sky Survey (TGSS)\citep{Intema:2016tgss} and NRAO VLA Sky Survey (NVSS)\citep{Condon:1998}, and use it to explore radio spectral index size and flux dependence.
-We identify a total of 541,195 sources which are common to both TGSS and NVSS.
-The large sample allows us to extract spectral index in differential source size bins and we obtain statistically significant dependence of spectral index on flux density and size.
+I compile a common source catalogue from TIFR GMRT Sky Survey first alternative data release (TGSS ADR1) \citep{Intema:2016tgss} and NRAO VLA Sky Survey (NVSS)\citep{Condon:1998} catalogues, and use it to explore radio spectral index, size, and flux density dependence.
+I identify a total of 541,195 sources which are common to both TGSS ADR1 and NVSS.
+The large sample allows us to separate spectral index values in to differential source size bins and I obtain statistically significant dependence of spectral index on flux density and size.
 Assuming that the NVSS source population peaks between redshift $z\approx0.5-1$ \citep{Wilman:2008, Adi:2015nb,Tiwari:2016adi}, all results in this work statistically represents the radio source population at redshift $z\approx 0.8$.